-5.7.4.3.1 Queuing Milestones
+5.7.3.3.1 Queuing Milestones

 (a) To maintain its queue position, each New Facility Operator must, within six months of its Completed Application Date, satisfy all applicable Data Adequacy Requirements of state and local siting and other regulatory authorities.
 Any New Facility Operator not subject to state siting requirements must satisfy the information requirements set forth in 18 C.F.R. §2.20.
 The ISO will permit a New Facility Operator to retain its queue position if such New Facility Operator requests an extension of the six-month period at least five Business Days prior to the expiration of such period.
 Such extension will be limited to one period of thirty Business Days and additional extensions shall not be granted.
 A New Facility Operator that does not maintain its queue position, but later satisfies the Data Adequacy Requirements, or the requirements of 18 C.F.R. § 2.20 if applicable, will be placed in a queue position comparable to that of other New Facility Operators that have satisfied the Data Adequacy Requirements, or the requirements of 18 C.F.R. § 2.20, as of the same date.

-Upon satisfaction of the Data Adequacy Requirements, or the requirements of 18 C.F.R. § 2.20 if applicable, each New Facility Operator, in order to maintain its queue position, must execute an Interconnection Agreement with the Interconnecting PTO within four months after obtaining a New Facility License or fifteen months after satisfying the Data Adequacy Requirements, whichever is earlier.
-A New Facility Operator that does not execute an Interconnection Agreement within the allowed time and does not maintain its queue position, but later executes an Interconnection Agreement, will be placed in a queue position comparable to other New Facility Operators that have satisfied comparable milestones as of that date.
-To the extent that a New Facility Operator has not executed an Interconnection Agreement within fifteen months of satisfying the Data Adequacy Requirements, such New Facility Operator may maintain its queue position by electing to convert, each month, one-twelfth of its Good Faith Deposit into a non-refundable deposit.
-If a New Facility Operator elects to convert its Good Faith Deposit into a non-refundable deposit in order to maintain its queue position, such New Facility Operator will receive a full refund or credit of its Good Faith Deposit if it executes an Interconnection Agreement.
-If a New Facility Operator that has converted all or any portion of its Good Faith Deposit into an non-refundable deposit withdraws its Interconnection Application, it shall not be entitled to a refund of such portion of its Good Faith Deposit.
+At that time, the ISO and the Interconnecting PTO will determine whether a new System Impact Study must be performed based on the revised queue position of such New Facility Operator.

 Upon satisfaction of the Data Adequacy Requirements, or the requirements of 18 C.F.R. § 2.20 if applicable, if a New Facility Operator and the Interconnecting PTO are unable to agree on the rates, terms and conditions of the Interconnection Agreement, the New Facility Operator may request that the Interconnecting PTO file an unexecuted Interconnection Agreement at FERC.
 In such case, the New Facility Operator will retain its position in the queue.
 If a New Facility Operator does request that the Interconnecting PTO file an unexecuted Interconnection Agreement at FERC, the New Facility Operator shall agree to abide by the rates, terms and conditions of such Interconnection Agreement ultimately determined by FERC to be just and reasonable.

-(d) Any New Facility whose New Facility License or building permit expires or is rescinded, or is otherwise judged by the ISO to be not viable, will not maintain its queue position.
+Any New Facility whose New Facility License or building permit expires or is rescinded will not maintain its queue position.